-(B) Exis ting improvements.
+(B) Existin ng improvements.

 (1) Sidewalks, streets, alleys and easements;

 (2) Buildings and structures;

 (3) Driveways, entrances, exits, parking areas and loading spaces;

 (4) Sanitary sewer systems;

 (5) Water mains and fire hydrants;

 (6) Gas, power and telephone lines;

 (7) Recreation and open space areas; and

 (8) Storm drainage systems to include natural and artificial watercourses.

-(C) Prop posed improvements.
+(C) Propos oosed improvements.

-) All proposed streets and alleys and the boundaries of all other portions intended ated for public use;
+(1) All proposed streets and alleys and the boundaries of all other portions intende to be dedicated for public use;

-(6

 (2) Buildings and structures to include:

-' Distance between buildings (to scale);

-(

-((a) Distance between buildings (to scale);
+(a) Distance between buildings (to scale);

-((Distance between buildings (to scale);Number of stories;
+(b) Number of stories;

-((Distance between buildings (to scale); Number of stories; Number of units;
+(c) Number of units;

-() () () Distance between buildings (to scale); Number of stories; Number of units; Structures above the building height limit; and
+(d) Structures above the building height limit; and

-() () () Distance between buildings (to scale); Number of stories; Number of units; Structures above the building height limit; and For all residential uses (other than single-family) and non-residential uses located within a public water supply watershed, the total amount of existing and proposed built-upon area (in square feet) and the percentage of the site that is covered with an impervious surface.

-(d) Distance between buildings (to scale); Number of stories; Number of units; Structures above the building height limit; and For all residential uses (other than single-family) and non-residential uses located within a public water supply watershed, the total amount of existing and proposed built-upon area (in square feet) and the percentage of the site that is covered with an impervious surface.
+(e) For all residential uses (other than single-family) and non-residential uses located within a public water supply watershed, the total amount of existing and proposed built-upon area (in square feet) and the percentage of the site that is covered with an impervious surface.

+(3) Driveways, entrances, exists, private streets, parking areas and loading spaces to